 Fasting is one of the pillars of Islam, and iftar and suhoor are vital junctions of it.
-When it comes to etiquettes of an ideal Muslim, we have the best example in the Prophet Muhammad (PBUH).
+When it comes to etiquettes of an ideal Muslim, we have the best example in the Prophet Muhammad (peace be upon him).

-Similarly, when it comes to the etiquettes of iftar and suhoor, we can learn much from what the Prophet Muhammad (PBUH) himself did or commanded us to do.
+Similarly, when it comes to the etiquettes of iftar and suhoor, we can learn much from what the Prophet Muhammad (peace be upon him) himself did or commanded us to do.

-The intention of fasting has to be done from the night beforehand as the Prophet (PBUH) is reported to have said,
+The intention of fasting has to be done from the night beforehand as the Prophet (peace be upon him) is reported to have said,

 The intention does not have to be verbalized; it has to be in the heart.
 This is a prerequisite of all other acts of worship and is not only limited to fasting.